 It’s often hard to figure out your specialness on your own.
 It’s a two-part process: you discover what makes you unique and then communicate your strengths in the context of your offer.

-Another client, a consultant was frustrated when prospects rejected him, saying, “You’ll probably find this project boring.”
+Another client, a consultant was frustrated when prospects rejected him, saying, “You’re probably too advanced for this job.”
 When we discussed the comments he’d gotten from different sources, he realized his strength was walking into a mess and getting things straightened out — not creating systems for well-functioning programs.

 If you’d like to talk more about developing your own style, I invite you to sign up for my one-on-one consultations.
 My clients have been surprised at how much we get done in just one consultation.
 It’s not unusual to start by fixing some troubled copy and end up with some opportunities to develop new income streams.
 More info and sign up here.